sharadkap/selphi/README.md

 * To customise the test suite, run from the command line (the cmd.exe terminal) as `selene.py` with the `-l` and/or `-t` options.
 * Run as `selene.py -h` to see the full set of options available.
 The ASP Modules test suite can also be run at the Command-Line:
-* Opening the script from Windows Explorer, or with no arguments, will begin a test of all modules in all locales, accessing the modules within the website, using Chrome.
+* Opening the script from Windows Explorer, or with no arguments, will begin a test of all modules in all locales, in PROD, accessing the modules within the website, using Chrome.
 * To customise the suite of tests, run from the command line, (with `modules.py`) using the `-l`/`--locales` and `-m`/`--modules` options.
 * Use the `-h` option to get the list of possible values.